weinberg/SQLToy/README.md

 ## [Read the Wiki](https://github.com/weinberg/SQLToy/wiki)

-The heart of this repo is not the code itself but the walkthrough which describes what you need to understand it.
+The heart of this repo is not the code itself but the walkthrough which describes what you need to understand it:

-That is found here: [SQLToy Wiki](https://github.com/weinberg/SQLToy/wiki).
+This can be found here: [SQLToy Wiki](https://github.com/weinberg/SQLToy/wiki)

 If you are a Javascript programmer I suspect you will find it much simpler than you think.
 Give it a look!